 The sale of any long-term asset or investment may result in a gain or loss (see above).

-The amount of the gain or lost is addressed in the operating activities section of the SCF as indicated in the discussion on preparing the operating activities section.
+The amount of the gain or loss is addressed in the operating activities section of the SCF as indicated in the discussion on preparing the operating activities section.

 The cash actually received from any sale is included in its entirety in this investing activity section as an inflow of cash.

-Thus, any sale of a long-term asset or investment, may have to be addressed in two separate sections.
+Thus, any sale of a long-term asset or investment may have to be addressed in two separate sections.

 To prepare the financing activities section: